Trichoderma: Characteristics

 Phialides are typically enlarged in the middle but may be cylindrical or nearly subglobose.
 Phialides may be held in whorls, at an angle of 90° with respect to other members of the whorl, or they may be variously penicillate (gliocladium-like).
 Phialides may be densely clustered on a wide main axis (e.g., T. polysporum, T. hamatum), or they may be solitary (e.g., T. longibrachiatum).

 Conidia typically appear dry, but in some species, they may be held in drops of clear green or yellow liquid (e.g., T. virens, T. flavofuscum).
-Conidia of most species are ellipsoidal, 3–5 x 2–4 µm (L/W = > 1.3); globose conidia (L/W < 1.3) are rare.
+Conidia of most species are ellipsoidal, 3–5 x 2–4 μm (L/W = > 1.3); globose conidia (L/W < 1.3) are rare.
 Conidia are typically smooth but tuberculate to finely warted conidia are known in a few species.
-Conidia appear colorless to green, smooth to rough, and are in moist conidial masses, variable in shape and size, small, 2.8– 4.8 mm for common species.
+Conidia appear colorless to green, smooth to rough, and are in moist conidial masses, variable in shape and size, small, 2.8– 4.8 μm for common species.
 Conidiophores branch repeatedly, bearing clusters of phialides terminally in most cases.

 Synanamorphs are formed by some species that also have typical Trichoderma pustules.
 Synanamorphs are recognized by their solitary conidiophores that are verticillately branched and that bear conidia in a drop of clear green liquid at the tip of each phialide.

 Chlamydospores may be produced by all species, but not all species produce chlamydospores on CMD at 20 °C within 10 days.
 Chlamydospores are typically unicellular subglobose and terminate short hyphae; they may also be formed within hyphal cells.
 Chlamydospores of some species are multicellular (e.g., T. stromaticum).

 Trichoderma genomes appear to be in the 30–40 Mb range, with approximately 12,000 genes being identifiable.